 Day 6 – MORE BEARS!
 WHAT A GREAT WAY TO FINISH UP…

 Today you will travel across the tundra in a “tundra vehicle” for more polar bear viewing.
 Transportation by bus to and from the station is provided at 8:00 a.m. and 5:00 p.m. respectively so remember to grab some breakfast beforehand.
 Lunch “with the bears” will be prepared and served to you on the tour.
 Your flight south to Winnipeg is scheduled for this evening and thus we wish you safe travels back to reality.
-Upon your arrival into Winnipeg, collect your bags, head out of the arrivals doors and look to your right.
+Upon your arrival in Winnipeg, collect your bags, head out of the arrivals doors and look to your right.
 The Grand hotel is located across the way only a two minute walk.